AshimChoudhary/API-Authentication-s/README.md

 **API Authentucation using App-Brewery API**

-In this Project i have used App brewery's API to overcome API usage using Java Script
+In this project, I used App Brewery's API to bypass API usage limitations using JavaScript.